seaguest/cache/README.md

 # cache
-A lightweight distributed two-level cache (memory + redis) with loader function library for Go.
+A lightweight high-performance distributed two-level cache (memory + redis) with loader function library for Go.

-This is an cache-aside pattern implementation for two-level cache, in-memory cache is buit on top of sync.Map which is thread-safe.
+This is a cache-aside pattern implementation for two-level cache, in-memory cache is buit on top of sync.Map which is thread-safe.

 It does support multiple cache nodes, all cache nodes share one redis but maintains its own in-memory cache.
-When cache.Delete(key) is called, redis will publish to all cache nodes, then an delete action (mem+redis) is performed by each cache node.
+When cache.Delete(key) is called, redis will publish to all cache nodes, then an delete action (mem + redis) is performed on each cache node.

 ### Installation